angular-schule/website-articles/blog/2019-07-resolvers/README.md

 ![Timeline for routing without resolvers](timeline-normal.png)

-You can clearly see that the time between click and routing is almost zero now.
+You can clearly see that the time between click and routing is literally zero now – the routing start and end happen directly after each other, without any delay.
 We still need to wait for the HTTP request to complete, but the routed component is already visible and we can show some meaningful content to the user – instead of letting them wait without any feedback.
 [Ghost elements](https://blog.angularindepth.com/https-medium-com-thomasburleson-animated-ghosts-bfc045a51fba) can help here to indicate that something is in progress.